-- (i) If two or more individuals subject to the Basic Agreement are employed on a domestic picture, it will be subject to liability for percentage payments to the extent hereinafter provided. - (ii) Except as provided in subparagraph (c)(3)(iii) below, percentage payments on domestic pictures will be nine percent (9%) of accountable receipts. - (iii) (A) Percentage payments on a domestic picture shall be made on a prorated basis if a majority of the shooting days of principal photography on the motion picture occurred outside of the following states Alaska, Arizona, California, Colorado, Idaho, Montana, Nevada, New Mexico, Oregon, Texas, Utah, Washington and Wyoming.
-In the event that the IATSE determines that the proration formula set forth in this subsection (A) adversely affects Post '60s revenues, it shall have the right to terminate same, in which case proration on domestic pictures shall be governed by the provisions of subsection (B) below.
+- (i) If two or more individuals subject to the Basic Agreement are employed on a domestic picture, it will be subject to liability for percentage payments to the extent hereinafter provided. - (ii) Except as provided in subparagraph (c)(3)(iii) below, percentage payments on domestic pictures will be nine percent (9%) of accountable receipts.

-9 Individuals employed under the terms of the Local #600 Amendment Agreement or the Local #871 Amendment Agreement shall be considered part of the "Los Angeles production crew" for purposes of this subparagraph (c) only and not for any other purpose.
+&lt;sup>8 Individuals employed under the Local #600 Amendment Agreement or the Local #871 Amendment Agreement or the Local #871 Agreement covering Script Coordinators and Writers' Room Assistants shall be considered part of the "Los Angeles production crew" for purposes of this subparagraph (c) only and not for any other purpose.